GoClipse/goclipse/CONTRIBUTING.md

 ## Reporting issues

+ Issues can be reported in the project's Github page: https://github.com/GoClipse/goclipse/issues

  Notes:

  * Please report the GoClipse version you are using (can be found on `"Help/About/Installation Details/Installed Software"`), and operating system and architecture.